StreamSafely logo

 Some IPTV Services

-IPTV, or Internet Protocol Television, is television content that is delivered over IP networks as opposed to television content that is delivered over cable, satellite, or radio waves.
+IPTV, or Internet Protocol Television, is television content delivered over IP networks, as opposed to cable, satellite, or radio waves.
 Using IPTV can be done legally when watching free-to-air (FTA) content or paid subscription services like Max or Apple TV.
-However, when IPTV is used to stream illegal content, it is still an illegal and unsafe act as it can put your data and devices at risk.
+However, using IPTV to stream illegal content is still illegal and unsafe, as it can put your data and devices at risk.

 Streamango

 A once-heavily trafficked and free torrent site, Streamango was shut down (along with Openload) in 2019 due to piracy and copyright infringement.
-A lawsuit brought against Streamango by the MPA, ACE, and other international companies resulted in the termination of the site, as well as a sizable settlement.
+A lawsuit brought against Streamango by the MPA, ACE, and other international companies resulted in the termination of the site and a sizable settlement.

 The Pirate Bay

-A peer-to-peer file sharing site that uses the BitTorrent protocol, The Pirate Bay (TPB) is an index of online content.
-It has been shut down many times and has faced plenty of legal trouble since its inception in 2003.
+A peer-to-peer file-sharing site that uses the BitTorrent protocol, The Pirate Bay (TPB) is an index of online content.
+Since its inception in 2003, it has been shut down many times and has faced plenty of legal trouble.
 In fact, the founders have all served jail time for copyright infringement.
 Today, The Pirate Bay is still in operation.

 uTorrent